idleberg/atom-language-nsis/README.md

 There are many ways to compile NSIS scripts in Atom.
 But before you read on, make sure `makensis` is in your [PATH environmental variable](http://superuser.com/a/284351/195953).

 As of recently, this package contains a rudimentary build system to compile your NSIS scripts.
-To do so, select *“NSIS: Save & Compile”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or use the keyboard shortcut.
+To trigger a build, select *“NSIS: Save & Compile”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or use the keyboard shortcut.

 If you prefer working with specific compiler arguments, you can specify them in your `config.cson`.
 Optionally, you can specify the path to `makensis`.